Beaver Valley Sustainable Tourism Strategy

 The project involves four phases.
 We are currently wrapping up Phase 2.

-Phase 4: Strategy Development and Implementation Planning (Q3 2023)
+Phase 4: Strategy Development and Implementation Planning (complete)

-Several categories of stakeholders will be engaged across the project.
+Several categories of stakeholders have engaged across the project.
 This includes, but is not limited to, visitor-facing businesses, residents from rural areas across the corridor, community groups, and tourism organizations and partners active in the area.

 Frequently Asked Questions